nazmussakibofficial/nazmussakibofficial/README.md

 ## :hammer: I’m currently working on:

-- Making different and unique websites with react
+- Enjoying my life as junior software engineer
-- Making my personal blog
+- Noting down my ideas for future projects

 ## :maple_leaf: I’m learning:

-- Next.js
-- Typescript
-- MongoDB
-- Material UI
+- Deep Learning
-- Redux
+- Spring Boot
+- How to assist in managing an enterprise level projects
+- Automation of difficult tasks

 ## :test_tube: In the future I will be exploring:

 - Making games with engine like unity
-- Making apps with flutter / react native
+- Making apps with flutter
+- Integrating Deep Learning in games to make them more immersive

 ## :video_game: I Like to: